The-Hipnotist/ScrapeBooru/README.md

 ## Checklist:
 - [ ] Fix 'post' JSON bug, or suppress it.
-- [ ] Adjust layout or add stuff in general.
+- [x] Adjust layout or add stuff in general.

 ## Args:

+**Now contains an advanced options checkbox for more options.**

 Tags: Enter (or paste) the tags you want in here, seperated by a space per tag, a "-" to exclude one, and an "_" per word.